 I have a vivid memory of standing in a small car park, clinging to my mother while a group of snotty, red-eyed children and a rather large “Trunchbull” waited patiently in a line for me to join the group.

-I still remember the absolute terror I felt at having to spend an entire day (and when you can’t yet understand the numbers on the clock, this is a VERY long time indeed) in a room which smelled strongly of Dettol and powder paints.
+I still remember the absolute terror I felt at having to spend an entire day (and when you can’t yet understand the numbers on the clock, this is a VERY long time indeed) in a room that smelled strongly of Dettol and powder paints.

 Clutching only a small wicker basket containing a cheese sandwich and a packet of crisps, I must have painted a very sad picture indeed.

-At age 5, I had yet to learn the necessary skills for dealing with back to school anxiety.
+At age 5, I had yet to learn the necessary skills for dealing with back-to-school anxiety.
 But there was one secret that got me through the day.

-In my basket my mother had secreted a scrap of material, which was actually an old tee-shirt doused in her perfume.
-She told me that if I ever felt scared, lost or alone, I only had to sneak a sniff and everything would feel much better.
+In my basket, my mother had secreted a scrap of material, which was actually an old tee-shirt doused in her perfume.
+She told me that if I ever felt scared, lost, or alone, I only had to sneak a sniff and everything would feel much better.

 What she didn’t know at the time was that I would continue to use this trick, not just in childhood, but throughout my entire adult life.

-Now by that I don’t mean I still carry around a tee shirt laced with L’air du temps.
+Now by that, I don’t mean I still carry around a tee shirt laced with L’air du temps.
 As I’ve grown, I’ve refined this little ruse to help me fend off the anxiety monster that has followed me around for a significant part of my life.
 I’d like to share this tip with you.

-If you have a small person facing back to school anxiety, this tried and tested trick will help get them through their day.
+If you have a small person facing back-to-school anxiety, this tried and tested trick will help get them through their day.

 Here’s what you need.